 His work in the eighties took a turn for the more superficial, as his own years of ravaged living had taken their toll.
 His newer material did not satisfy new audiences, though, a true iconoclast to the end, he refused repeated, reportedly huge offers to re-embrace his older catalog.
 He remained true to his belief that, as an artist, he should always be exploring, even if his steps led him down a path no one was willing to follow him on.

 His relevance superseded genre.
-He wrote a songbook that stands up to anyone who ever lived, and played his instrument with an eloquence rare beyond value.
-He was posthumously inducted into the Rock And Roll Hall Of Fame, and for his influence of the very language of improvisational music it was an honor well deserved.
-The list of musicians who would readily tell you how much of an influence Miles’ sound has had on them is likely longer than the amount of words in every column and blurb posted on this site today…and probably the entire week.
-As under his masterful control his sound was…that’s how out of control his personal life became.
+He wrote a songbook that stands up to anyone who ever lived and played his instrument with an eloquence rare beyond value.
+He was posthumously inducted into the Rock And Roll Hall Of Fame, and for his influence of the very language of improvisational music, it was an honor well deserved.
+The list of musicians who would readily tell you how much of an influence Miles’ sound has had on them is likely longer than the number of words in every column and blurb posted on this site today—and probably the entire week.

 I understand the time involved, but for those of you with a little over a half hour to spend, I strongly urge you to find the time to clear yourself of distractions, turn off your phone and close your eyes and let the music of the following video, “Around The Midnight,” from 1967 wash over you.
 I promise you’ll be happy you did.